Training

 Get Hands-On

 Choose a Learning Bit, watch the instructional video, and explore hands-on activities with the accompanying materials.
-Whether you’re new to coding or looking for fresh, creative teaching ideas, Training will equip you with the tools to spark digital curiosity and creativity in your learners.
+Whether you’re new to coding or looking for fresh, creative teaching ideas, Coding Basics will equip you with the tools to spark digital curiosity and creativity in your learners.

 Share & Inspire